 Virtual Donation Points allow any community group, school or sporting group, charity and not-for-profit organisation to register with the scheme and receive a Scheme ID.
 This enables groups to share their Scheme ID with their customers, supporters and network base, without physically hosting a Donation Point themselves.

-When you take your containers to an over-the-counter depot, drop-off, RVM or mobile or pop-up site, simply use the groups scheme account ID to donate your containers and the nominated group will receive the 10-cent refund.
+When you take your containers to an over-the-counter depot, drop-off, RVM or mobile or pop-up site, simply use the groups scheme ID to donate your containers and the nominated group will receive the 10-cent refund.